Dead Souls (Rankin novel)

-Dead Souls is a 1999 crime novel by Ian Rankin that features Inspector Rebus.
+Dead Souls is a 1999 crime novel by Ian Rankin, the tenth of his novels featuring Inspector Rebus.

 The title refers both to Joy Division's song "Dead Souls" and to the 1842 Nikolai Gogol novel Dead Souls; quotes from the latter appear at the beginnings of the two divisions of the book.

-The novel won the French Grand Prix de Littérature Policière upon its publication there in 2004.
+The novel won the French Grand Prix de Littérature Policière upon its publication there in 2005.

+Background

+Dead Souls grew from themes and characters in a previously-written novella, Death Is Not The End, which was later published as a standalone.